shanehofstetter/youtrack-rest-client/README.md

 ```

 **With username/password**
-The new REST API does not support logging in with username/password anymore, if you require this you need to use the old REST API ([youtrack-rest-client version 0.3.x](https://github.com/shanehofstetter/youtrack-rest-client/releases/tag/v0.3.2)).
+The current REST API does not support logging in with username/password anymore, if you require this you need to use the legacy REST API ([youtrack-rest-client version 0.3.x](https://github.com/shanehofstetter/youtrack-rest-client/releases/tag/v0.3.2)).

 ### [Users](https://www.jetbrains.com/help/youtrack/incloud/api-entity-User.html)